 Since microservice-based architecture can be developed by independent teams working on different functionalities, it’s a perfect solution for outsourcing in its nature.
 Outsourcing this kind of development comes with many benefits.
 For many companies lowering project costs is one of the major things that makes them consider this kind of approach.
 Cutting expenses through working with an eternal vendor comes in many forms.
 It’s not only staff costs.
 So finding a more affordable workforce, often from outside of the local talent pool, is something worth considering when talking to different vendors.
 Granted, cheaper should not mean poor quality.
 But many companies can deliver high-quality performance at a considerably lower price.
 This is thanks to high specialization and related to it process optimization leading to lower costs and higher efficiency.
 By using an outsourcing-based model you don’t have to invest in other assets, like additional office space, hardware and so on, making costs even more optimized.

-There are often times when finding the right specialists in the local or even regional pool of talents is kind of a hustle.
-Either due to a lack of specialists in a certain area or high average market rates, this might be a limiting factor when it comes to company development and product scaling.
-If that’s the case, working with a partner that’s able to support you with an additional source of highly qualified talents might be a good way to get out of the impasse situation.
-Many companies decided to offshore their microservice development and did it with considerable success.
-You can read some of their success stories here.
-However, the bottom line is that sourcing your developers from a global talent pool and not limiting yourself to only the local job market will give you the cutting edge for your product scaling.
+There are times when finding the right specialists in the local or even regional pool of talent is a hassle.
+Lack of specialists in a certain area or high market rates may be limiting factors when it comes to company development and product scaling.
+If that is the case, working with a partner who can provide a source of highly qualified talent is a good path forward.
+Many companies have offshored their microservice development with considerable success.
+Some of those success stories can be read here.
+However, the bottom line is that sourcing developers from a global talent pool and not being limited to the local job market gives companies the cutting edge for product scaling.

-In today’s fast-moving world having a flexible business model, that can overcome market fluctuations, might be one of the main indicators of a company’s potential scalability.
-Being able to freely use more resources when needed and reduce at other times is a highly desirable feature of any company.
-That’s why outsourcing has become a highly popular form of organizational development in recent years.
-Being able to reduce or up-scale your development team as you go, depending on project peaks gives you an additional benefit of being able to react rapidly for any emerging demands.
+In today’s fast-moving world, having a flexible business model that can overcome market fluctuations is one of the main indicators of a company’s potential scalability.
+The ability to freely add or reduce resources when needed is a highly desirable feature of any company, and it is one reason why outsourcing has become a highly popular form of organizational development in recent years.
+Being able to reduce or scale-up a development team depending on project peaks enables a company to rapidly react to emerging demands.

 …but there’s always a downside

 Sure, it’s not all sunshine and rainbows.
 Bringing on board an unreliable partner might cause more harm than good.
-That’s why it is extremely important to do a background check before you start the cooperation, here is a step by step guide on how to do it the right way.
-Remember also that aside from getting new know-how from the external vendor, (sometimes) you will have to give away a part of your own.
-That’s where a well designed NDA comes in handy to protect both parties’ best interests.
+That is why it is extremely important to do a background check before beginning a partnership; here is a step by step guide on how to do that the right way.
+Remember also that in addition to receiving knowledge from an external vendor, knowledge will (sometimes) need to be shared as well.
+A well designed NDA comes in handy to protect both parties’ best interests.

-Keep in mind that when outsourcing your microservice architecture you might have less control over the project, in particular over some functionalities and part of the product.
-To minimize the risk ensure that proper product management is in place.
-Especially that the technical documentation is being written and delivered so that the in-house team can take over if needed.
-Building up a microservice-based architecture might get complex and somewhat overwhelming at times.
-Choose a partner with a ton of experience in the area, with a proven track record, who has been on the market for a while.
+Keep in mind that outsourcing microservice architecture may result in less company control over the project, in particular over some functionalities and parts of the product.
+To minimize this risk, ensure that proper product management is in place.
+Technical documentation should be written and delivered so that the in-house team can take over if needed.
+Building up a microservice-based architecture may get complex and somewhat overwhelming at times.
+Choose a partner with significant experience in the area and a proven track record who has been on the market for a while.

 To sum it all up

 There is no one golden key that opens all locks and there is no one solution perfect for every scenario.
-What makes the most sense for your company in terms of scaling your products is very subjective and unique to your situation.
-That being said, developing a microservice-based architecture through outsourcing seems to be the right way to go for a lot of companies that want to bring their tech products to the next level.
-It’s a highly cost-efficient solution on so many levels.
-Allowing to manage your cash flow as you go, both on the operational and strategic levels, by adding new services as you go, without the need to redesign the entire monolith over and over again and by freely managing the development headcount depending on project peaks.
-It’s a very flexible solution allowing you to adjust your system to be inline with your company’s strategy and market demand, even when it changes often.
+What makes the most sense for a company in terms of product scaling is subjective and unique to every situation.
+That being said, developing a microservice-based architecture through outsourcing has been the preferred approach for many companies that want to bring their tech products to the next level.
+It is a highly cost-efficient solution on many levels.
+It allows cash flow management on both the operational and strategic levels; services can be added and removed without redesigning the entire system each time, and development headcount can be freely managed based on project peaks.
+It is a flexible solution that allows frequent system adjustments to stay in-line with company strategy and market demand.

-Granted, this approach doesn’t come without its shortcomings.
-Microservices might be sometimes hard to build and implement into the pre-existing architecture.
-Also working with external partners is not always as straightforward as it should be.
-It’s not always easy to coordinate all the aspects of such a solution, but most of the potential risks can be minimized by finding a reliable partner.
-That’s why it’s important to work with a company (or companies) that has vast experience in a similar area and can help you scale up your business nearly seamlessly.
+Granted, this approach does not come without shortcomings.
+Microservices may sometimes be hard to build and implement into pre-existing architecture.
+Also, working with external partners is not always as straightforward as it should be.
+Coordinating all the aspects of a solution is challenging, but most potential risks can be minimized by choosing a reliable partner.
+That is why it is critical to work with a company (or companies) that has vast experience in a similar area in order to achieve seamless business scale-up.